ervandew/eclim/src/doc/content/vim/php/index.rst

 - :ref:`vim/php/search`

 .. note::
-  This feature depends on the eclipse pdt_ which should be installed for you when choosing php support in the eclim installer.
+  These features depends on the eclipse pdt_ which should be installed for you when choosing php support in the eclim installer.

 .. _pdt: http://eclipse.org/pdt